electro-smith/libDaisy/doc/md/_a7_Getting-Started-Daisy-Bootloader.md

 With your program compiled, you have a few options available for programming it using the bootloader:

 ### DFU

 If the bootloader's LED is pulsing in the grace period, and the Daisy is connected to your computer via USB, you can run `make program-dfu`.
 The `APP_TYPE` will automatically adjust the DFU command to write to the correct address.
 Note that you'll have to change the app type back to `BOOT_NONE` or remove it to flash non-bootloader programs.

 ### SD Card

-If your Daisy device has a micro SD card slot, you can just drag and drop the `.bin` file generated in your project's build folder onto the card.
+If your Daisy is connected to a micro SD card slot, you can just drag and drop the `.bin` file generated in your project's build folder onto the card.
 If you then plug it into the Daisy and restart it, the bootloader will automatically flash it to the QSPI chip.

+At this time, the SD card needs to be fully wired up with all of the 4-bit data lines connected.

 ### USB Drive

-If your Daisy device has a USB port (and it's connected to the USB Hi-Speed pins), you can follow the same process as SD cards above.
-Note that the Micro USB port integrated on the Daisy seed does not use the STM32H7's Hi-Speed pins, so don't try jury rigging a USB drive into it!
+If your Daisy's external USB pins (D29 and D30) are connected to a USB port, you can follow the same process as SD cards above.

 ## Custom linkers